 How To Start A Travel Blog in 2019

 Do the harsh truths about travel blogging not scare you?
 Then, read on to learn how to start a travel blog in 2019, step by step:

 Before you start anything, you first have to know your why.
 Why do you want to start a travel blog?
 This will help guide you in creating your blog and pushing you forward when you feel like you want to quit.

 Imagine yourself one year, 2 years, 5 years and 10 years from now.
 Where do you see yourself?
 What do you want to achieve in starting a blog?

 If you want to monetize your travel blog, it’s best that you plan your travel blog then do the actual traveling.
 This way, you will know what places you’d go to.
 This is also where choosing a niche comes in.
 You have to determine what will make you stand out from the thousands of travel blogs out there.

-Are you planning on focusing on luxury travels?
+Are you planning on focusing on luxury travel?
 Solo travels?
 Budget travels?
 Traveling with pets?
-Campervan roadtrips?
+Campervan road trips?
 Whichever you choose, it will help you when it comes to SEO efforts.

 Here are some questions to guide you in determining the niche for your blog.

 - What’s your passion?